Alexia Putellas: 2023–24

 She continued experiencing issues with her injury which, along with the team's new midfield, led The Equalizer to question where she fit at Barcelona in January 2024, and to describe her season as "a significant juncture in a glittering career"; El País said in March that during Putellas' mid-season absence, other forwards had become efficient goalscorers, and she may no longer fit there, either.
 The absence lasted four months.
 Having not played since November 2023, Putellas had another knee surgery in late December, followed by an intense rehabilitation plan; she was called up to play for Spain at the end of February 2024 without having been deemed match fit by Barcelona's medical staff, which reportedly soured negotiations for a new contract between Putellas and Barcelona.
 She returned to play for Barcelona on 10 March 2024, scoring within 15 minutes of being substituted on, also returning to her typical midfield role.
 With the goal, Putellas' 185th for the club, she overtook Josep Samitier to enter the top five of all-time goalscorers for Barcelona, men and women.

 Barcelona suffered a surprising home loss at the hands of Chelsea in the Champions League semi-finals on 20 April; Mundo Deportivo felt that once Putellas came on she brought more fluidity and was one of the team's more impressive players in breaking down Chelsea's defense.
 She missed a potential equaliser in the 100th minute, before Barcelona defeated Chelsea at Stamford Bridge a week later to progress to the Champions League final.
 Putellas had entered the pitch in the 92nd minute (during stoppage time) of the semi-final second leg, and did so again in the final.
-Barcelona was leading 1–0 over European rivals Lyon when Putellas came on; she recovered the ball from a Lyon attack within the Barcelona box, before scoring from well-built team play in the 95th minute to make it 2–0.
+Barcelona was leading 1–0 over European rivals Olympique Lyonnais when Putellas came on; she recovered the ball from a Lyon attack within the Barcelona box, before scoring from well-built team play in the 95th minute to make it 2–0.
 She took her shirt off and ran to celebrate with the fans, bowing to them – Barcelona set a new record for the largest travelling contingent in women's football – and receiving a yellow card in one of the last actions of the match.
 In winning the match, Barcelona secured their third Champions League title and an historic continental quadruple for the season.